helldragger/ModularProgramming/README.md

 ## Technically?

-This is a simple implementation of an AHK client and a Python server communicating through TCP the server will query it's own database at each client query and send back the data of the algorithm if any.
+This is a simple implementation of an Python client and a Python server communicating through TCP the server will query it's own database at each client query and send back the data of the algorithm if any.